codatio/codat-docs/docs/using-the-api/rate-limits.md

 - 10,000 requests per minute from any IP Address.

-We will use discretion to decide if a particular IP is causing undue interference to the operation of the API and will block traffic without warning for the offending IP.
+We may block an IP's traffic without warning if, in our view, it significantly interferes with the operation of our API.